 A 70% upfront advance in the Cash Offer Plus category — funded against appraised value in qualifying markets.
 A mature partner-agent program and a waterfall share that's slightly less favorable than Zoom Casa's.

-HomeLight's Cash Offer funds 70% of appraised value up front, then lists the home through a partner agent and forwards a share of any overage at second close.
+HomeLight's Cash Offer is a primarily buyer-side product — a buy-before-you-sell / buyer-facing service — rather than a seller-side 100% advance program.
+For framing in the $525k sample, the 70% figure represents the upfront advance against appraised value (not a net-proceeds figure).
+HomeLight matches sellers with partner agents, advances 70% of appraised value at first close, lists the home through a partner agent, and forwards a share of any overage at second close.
 The trade-off vs. a full-waterfall Cash Offer Plus is a program fee (1%) plus the listing commission stack, and a waterfall true-up that defines “overage” more narrowly than Zoom Casa's: marketing carry, staging credit, and buyer concessions are deducted from the overage before the seller's share is calculated.

-On the $525k sample transaction with a home selling right at appraised value, the HomeLight first-close advance lands at $367,500.
+On the $525k sample transaction with a home selling right at appraised value, the HomeLight upfront advance lands at $367,500.
 The seller then picks up their share of any overage at second close.
-For sellers who prioritize a known, firm first-close number and don't expect their home to clear materially above appraisal, HomeLight is often the right call.
+For sellers (and buyers) who prioritize a known, firm first-close number and don't expect their home to clear materially above appraisal, HomeLight is often the right call.

 HomeLight matches you with a partner agent from its certified network (you can also bring your own, subject to approval).
 The home is appraised, HomeLight makes a firm advance offer at 70% of appraised value, and the first close happens within 21 days.
 The home is then listed through the partner agent; at second close, any overage above appraised value is split 75/25 between seller and HomeLight, minus the 1% program fee and standard commission structure.